NativeScript/docs/content/guide/navigation/modals.md

 ## Passing data to and from a modal

 However, just closing the modal isn't useful beyond cancelling the modal.
+Modals can be extremely helpful for getting user input.
 First, you need the full XML page for your new modal with file name `details-page.xml`:

 ```xml
 <Page shownModally="onShownModally">